 The problem with the public utility analogy is that public utilities are geographically anchored to their consumers in the US.
 By comparison, the AI supply chain faces global competition.
 American AI companies will not “lose their innovative edge” because they’re getting fat off of government contracts; they’ll lose them because other countries are playing on the same field and can move faster.

 First and foremost, public AI would bolster innovation.
 As Mariana Mazzucato has shown, the federal government has been an engine of innovation – and particularly technological innovation - throughout its history.
-Research and development programs, national missions and industrial policies, and other publicly-resourced and programs, national missions and industrial policies, and other publicly - resourced and often publicly-run programs have led to considerable breakthroughs.
-We should often publicly-run programs have led to considerable breakthroughs.
+Research and development programs, national missions and industrial policies, and other publicly-resourced and often publicly-run programs have led to considerable breakthroughs.

 I’d love to hear the long-form version of the argument that the AI industry would move faster if the government was involved.